harlan-zw/unlighthouse/README.md

 <br>

 <p align="center">
-Unlighthouse is an entire site audit tool with a modern UI for scanning live and development sites using Google Lighthouse
+Unlighthouse is an entire site audit tool with a modern UI for scanning live and development sites using Google Lighthouse.
 </p>

 <p align="center">